 GLUTARIC ACIDEMIA TYPE 1

 Glutaric acidemia type I is an inherited disorder in which the body is unable to process certain proteins properly.
 People with this disorder have inadequate levels of an enzyme that helps break down the amino acids lysine, hydroxylysine, and tryptophan, which are building blocks of protein.
 Excessive levels of these amino acids and their intermediate breakdown products can accumulate and cause damage to the brain, particularly the basal ganglia, which are regions that help control movement.
-Mental retardation may also occur.
+This can lead to intellectual developmental challenges.
 The severity of glutaric acidemia type I varies widely; some individuals are only mildly affected, while others have severe problems.
 In most cases, signs and symptoms first occur in infancy or early childhood, but in a small number of affected individuals, the disorder first becomes apparent in adolescence or adulthood.

 Glutaric acidemia type I occurs in approximately 1 of every 30,000 to 40,000 individuals.
 It is much more common in the Amish community and in the Ojibwa population of Canada, where up to 1 in 300 newborns may be affected.